Lacewings, Antlions, Snakeflies, Dobsonflies & Alderflies (Order: Neuroptera)

-Adult lacewings (like this Chrysopa perli) are major predators of aphids.
+Adult lacewings (like this Chrysopa perla) are major predators of aphids.

 Photograph by Algirdas.

-This is the most primitive insect order among those that show complete metamorphosis (i.e. whose development stages are egg, larva, pupa and adult).
-The order contains about 5,500 species, divided into 21 families, and there is considerable diversity within the order.
+This is one of the most primitive insect Orders among those that show complete metamorphosis (i.e. whose development stages are egg, larva, pupa and adult).
+The order contains about 4,000 species and there is considerable diversity within the Order.

 In general, adults of the order Neuroptera have two pairs of membranous wings, with an extensive pattern of veins and cross-veins.
 At rest, their wings are folded flat over the abdomen, or held tent-like over the body.